 A 14-day waiting period applies for the diagnosis and treatment of illnesses and accidents.
 If an accident occurs or a condition is diagnosed within this waiting period, it will not be covered by ASPCA.

 and is generally well-received according to the site's verified

 reviewers, though there were a few dissatisfied reviewers.
 Many

 reviewers say that they're satisfied with the coverage and praise the

 Some of the less satisfactory reviews cited unexplained charges and increases in monthly premiums for the same level of coverage.
 Other reviewers claim ASPCA's response and approval times are slower in recent months than it has been in years prior.

-ASPCA may be a good fit for pet parents who are looking for flexible insurance plans for their dog or cat.
-Many pet parents like the fact that there are multiple plans, payout amounts, and coverage add-ons that they can tack on if their current policy isn't enough.
+ASPCA may be a good fit for pet parents who are looking for flexible and affordable pet insurance plans for their dog or cat.
+Many pet parents like the fact that there are multiple plans, payout amounts, and coverage add-ons they can tack on if their current policy isn't enough.

 downsides of ASPCA Pet Health Insurance are that it's more costly than a lot of